HanoverStatsLabs/resources/labs/Lab7Instructions.md

 ### Mortality and Gun Ownership

 We wonder if countries with high gun ownership rates also have high gun-related mortality rates.
 We can investigate this with a scatterplot.

-4. Make a scatterplot for `mort_rate` (y) vs. `own_rate` (x).
-Describe the overall pattern (including direction, if any) of the data and identify any unusual points.
-Attach a name to your plot so you can recall that plot in the future:
+We start by making a scatterplot for `mort_rate` (y) vs. `own_rate` (x).
+We attach the name `graph1` to the plot so that we can recall the plot in the future:

     ```r
-    g1 <- xyplot(mort_rate~own_rate, data=guns)
+    graph1 <- xyplot(mort_rate~own_rate, data=guns)
-    g1     # this is just to display the graph
+    graph1     # this is just to display the graph
     ```

+4. Based on the scatterplot we just made, describe the overall pattern (including direction, if any) of the data and identify any unusual points.

-5. First we'll do some modeling without removing any observations.
+5. We'll do some modeling without removing any observations to start with.
 Let's start with a smooth fit curve.
+Recall that to see all of the available color names in R, you can run the command `colors()` in the console.

     ```r
-    ladd(panel.loess(x, y, col="<your color here>", lwd=2), plot=g1)
+    ladd(panel.loess(x, y, col="your color here", lwd=2), plot=graph1)
     ```

     Does it look like a linear model is a good fit for these data?
 Explain.